ECC-BFMC/Documentation/source/index.rst

 Getting started
 ---------------

-* :doc:`Connection Diagram <data/connectiondiagram>`
+* :doc:`Connection Diagram <data/hardwaresetupofcar>`

-  - All the hardware components list that can be found on the car together with the diagram connection scheme.
+  - All the hardware components list that can be found on the car together with the diagram connection scheme and other useful things.

 * :doc:`Race track <data/racetrack>`